photoprism/photoprism-docs/docs/developer-guide/media/videos.md

 PhotoPrism may use [*ffmpeg*](https://www.ffmpeg.org/documentation.html) to transcode common video formats to [MPEG-4 AVC](https://en.wikipedia.org/wiki/MPEG-4).
-This container / codec combination doesn't require transcoding as it can be played natively with most modern browsers, see https://caniuse.com/mpeg4.
+This container / codec combination doesn't require transcoding as it can be played natively by most modern browsers, see https://caniuse.com/mpeg4.

 For a list of codecs *ffmpeg* supports, run this command in a terminal: